Texas Law-ITAM Joint Degree Program

 - Second semester: Criminal Law, Property, Torts, Legal Research and Writing II, and one (1) Elective.

 - Third semester: Constitutional Law II, Professional Responsibility, and two (2) Electives.

 - Fourth Semester: Writing Seminar, Skills Class, and two (2) Electives.

 How to Apply

 - Must take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) and submit an official score report.
-We require a minimum TOEFL score of 101 on the Internet-based test or a score of seven (7) or better on the IELTS.
-Scores cannot be older than two years old.
+We require a minimum TOEFL score of 100 on the Internet-based test or a minimum a score of 7.0 on the IELTS.
+Scores cannot be more than two years old.
 If you are a native English speaker, this requirement is waived.